 Extruded Polystyrene (XPS) – EXP normally falls between Polyiso and EPS in terms of performance and price.
 It is semipermeable with a perm rating of 1.

 Fully Adhered TPO System-

-A fully adhered TPO roof system is where the membrane is bonded to the deck’s substrate utilizing specific TPO bonding adhesive.
-The surface is first cleaned, dried and free of oil, grease and other foreign materials.
-A fully adhered system requires to be installed at 40 degrees and rising and the membrane should be at 60 degrees prior to installation.
+Fully adhered TPO systems bond the membrane to the deck’s substrate utilizing specific TPO bonding adhesive.
+The surface is first cleaned, dried and freed of oil, grease and other foreign materials.
+A fully adhered system requires installation at 40 degrees and rising and the membrane should be at 60 degrees prior to installation.

 Mechanically Attached TPO System-

 A mechanically attached TPO membrane uses fasteners to attach the membrane through the insulation and into the structure’s deck (12” on center) along every seam of the membrane.
 Each seam is then welded using a hot air welder that heats the membrane above and below, turning it to plastic and making it moldable.
 Unlike a fully adhered membrane, an attached system will allow air between the membrane and the substrate which is less energy efficient and reduce the R-factor of the insulation as a result of billowing of the membrane.
 Billowing can also create stress on the seams and general more stress on the roof system itself.